-Visitors love night skiing for a variety of reasons, it’s a great opportunity to ski and snowboard after work, it’s less crowded, lift tickets are more affordable, and count yourself among the fortunate few if you ever have the opportunity to ski under the lights while it’s snowing — a truly magical experience.
-Give it a try this winter, the only specialized gear suggested are clear or yellow lenses for your goggles.
+Visitors love night skiing for a variety of reasons.
+It’s a great opportunity to ski and snowboard after work, it’s less crowded and lift tickets are more affordable.
+Count yourself among the fortunate few if you ever have the opportunity to ski under the lights while it’s snowing — a truly magical experience.
+Give it a try this winter.
+Clear or yellow lenses for goggles are recommended.

 Where to Ski at Night

-The resort maximizes their bounty of lit terrain with events throughout the winter including Tuesday Night Ladies, Saturday Night Lights Fireworks shows on select Saturday nights, as well as a re-occurring Rail Jam series throughout the winter.
+The resort maximizes a bounty of lit terrain with events throughout the winter, including Tuesday Night Ladies Night, Saturday Night Lights Fireworks shows on select Saturday nights and a re-occurring Rail Jam series throughout the winter.

-Hoodoo Ski Area expanded its night skiing for the 2018-19 season with the addition of new lights near Ed’s Chair, increasing the terrain access to 23 different runs across 500 acres.
-The ski area also hosts several parties through the winter that extend into the night including Backcountry Fest (Jan.
-19, 2019) and Winter Carnival (Feb.
-9, 2019).
-Hoodoo also offers slopeside winter RV camping, which combos great with night skiing.
+Hoodoo Ski Area recently expanded its night skiing with new lights near Ed’s Chair, increasing the terrain access to 23 different runs across 500 acres.
+The ski area also hosts several parties through the winter that extend into the night including Backcountry Fest in January and Winter Carnival in February.
+Hoodoo also offers slopeside winter RV camping, which goes great with night skiing.

 Mt.
-Ashland in Southern Oregon offers twilight skiing across the mountain with lights on the Sonnet, Comer and Windsor ski lifts on Thursday and Friday, Jan.
-5 through Mar.
-10, 2019.
+Ashland in Southern Oregon offers twilight skiing across the mountain with lights on the Sonnet, Comer and Windsor ski lifts on Thursday and Friday, January 9 through March 13 in 2020.
 Lift tickets are $25 for adults and $19 for youth.
 Mt.
-Ashland also offer the opportunity to upgrade a day lift ticket to include night skiing for $7 for adults and $5 for youth, and Twilight hours are from 3:00 p.m. – 9:00 p.m.
+Ashland also allows visitors to upgrade a day lift ticket to include night skiing for $7 for adults and $5 for youth, and Twilight hours are from 3:00 p.m. to 9:00 p.m.
 Twilight skiing is also available on other nights for private rental.

 Timberline Lodge & Ski Area has night skiing with incredible alpine views on full moon nights.
 Night skiing is a great activity for overnight lodge guests as well as visitors looking for uncrowded slopes.
-The resort is scheduled for night skiing Dec.
-21 through Mar.
-9, 2019 on Friday and Saturday nights plus holidays (Dec.
-25 – Jan.
-1 and Jan.
-20 and Feb.
-17).
+The resort typically schedules night skiing mid-December through March and some holidays, like Christmas Day and New Year’s Day.

 The terrain includes all the runs off of Bruno’s lift just below the lodge, and a network of trails off Pucci lift, which offer easy access back to the lodge to warm up between runs.
-Lift tickets range from $32 – $35 dollars for peak and non-peak and hours are from 4:00 p.m. – 9:00 p.m.
+Lift tickets range from $33 to $36 dollars for non-peak and peak and hours are from 4:00 p.m. to 9:00 p.m.

 Mt.
 Hood Meadows offers 140 acres of night-lit terrain served by the Mt.
 Hood Express high-speed quad and other lifts.
-Visitors can ride under the lights on Wednesday through Sunday evenings, plus extra nights during the holidays (Dec.
-19 – Jan.
-6, with the exception of Christmas Day and New Year’s Eve Day).
+Visitors can ride under the lights on Wednesday through Sunday evenings, plus extra nights during the holiday season (mid-December through early January) with the exception of Christmas Day and New Year’s Eve Day.